TheBeachLab/myComputing/doc/daily.md

 ## VNC server

-I use [TigerVNC](https://tigervnc.org/) for it's easy use.
-On the X220, `x0vncserver` shares the live X session (`:0`) so you see i3, not a second desktop.
+I use [TigerVNC](https://tigervnc.org/) for it's easy use. `x0vncserver` shares the current X session so you see i3, not a second desktop.

 ### Starting a VNC server

-Place a password/passphrase in `~/.vnc/passwd` (`vncpasswd` or `vncpasswd -f`).
+Put a password in `~/.vnc/passwd` with `vncpasswd`.
+Then:

-To start once: `x0vncserver -display :0 -rfbauth ~/.vnc/passwd -rfbport 5900 -AlwaysShared`
+`x0vncserver -display :0 -rfbauth ~/.vnc/passwd -rfbport 5900 -AlwaysShared`

-On the X220 this is started from i3 (`exec --no-startup-id x0vncserver ...`) and also as a user systemd unit `x0vncserver.service`.
-Connect over Tailscale: `vnc://100.95.99.50:5900` (node `x220-2`).
+I start it from i3.
 Do not expose 5900 on the public internet.

-To stop: `pkill x0vncserver` or `systemctl --user stop x0vncserver`.
+To stop: `pkill x0vncserver`

 ## Screen